Abhishekjha18/License-Metric/README.md

 - **Monitor Performance:** During the drive, the system analyzes data and provides real-time feedback.

-- **Review Results:** After the session, review detailed performance metrics and recommendations on the app or website.
+- **Review Results:** After the session, review detailed performance metrics and recommendations on the website.

-## Contributing

-We welcome contributions to enhance the Smart Driver Evaluation System.
-To contribute:

-1. **Fork the Repository:** Click the 'Fork' button at the top right corner of this page.

-2. **Clone the Fork:** Use `git clone` to copy the forked repository to your local machine.

-3. **Create a Branch:** Develop your feature or fix in a new branch.

-4. **Submit a Pull Request:** Push your changes and submit a pull request to the main repository.

-Please ensure your contributions align with our coding standards and include appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgements

-We thank all contributors and users who have supported the development of the Smart Driver Evaluation System.

----

-*Note: This README is a template and may need adjustments to fit your project's specifics.*